If your school wants to use Meals in Arbor, follow the instruction below to set this up on your site.

 What is a meal provision?

 A meal provision in Arbor is your meal choice.
-You can have a very basic set up ie Hot Lunch, Packed Lunch, Staff Meal or a more complex set up ie Blue Lunch, Green Lunch etc or Jacket Potato, Pasta, Sandwich.
+You can have a very basic set up ie Hot Lunch, Packed Lunch, Staff Meal or a more complex set up ie Blue Lunch, Green Lunch.

 Can meal provisions have different prices?